 Study 5B serves as a conceptual replication of Study 5A, but focuses instead on average physical differences across genders.
 We hypothesized that justifying the decision to target female consumers based on average physical differences in vitamin and nutrient needs would be perceived as more relevant (see pretest) and thus fairer, because different genders have different biological requirements for certain vitamins and nutrients.
-We recruited 1,047 MTurk workers $(M{AGE} = 36.88; 497 \text{ women}, 499 \text{ men}, 51 \text{ other}; 743 \text{ White}, 77 \text{ Black}, 245 \text{ other}) \text{ for Study 5B}$ (https://aspredicted.org/NJG_5H1), which employed a 2 (targeting: gender vs. broad) × (justification: average physical differences vs. preferences) between-subjects design.
+We recruited 1,047 MTurk workers ($M{AGE} = 36.88$; 497 women, 499 men, 51 other; 743 White, 77 Black, 245 other) for Study 5B (https://aspredicted.org/NJG_5H1), which employed a 2 (targeting: gender vs. broad) × (justification: average physical differences vs. preferences) between-subjects design.

-STUDIES 5A-B: DEMOGRAPHIC TARGETING IS VIEWED AS LESS UNFAIR (RELATIVE TO BROAD ADVERTISING) WHEN JUSTIFIED BY AVERAGE PHYSICAL DIFFERENCES AND OBJECTIVE DATA better suited to the preferences of their female customers."
+Participants first read that a company had "developed a new line of snacks" and was "developing a marketing plan."
+The preferences justification did not mention biological needs: "Initial testing showed that, due to the taste and texture profile of the snacks, the snacks are better suited to the preferences of their female customers."
 To heighten relevance, the average physical differences justification made an explicit connection between biological needs and gender: "Initial testing showed that, due to the vitamin and nutrient profile of the snacks, the snacks are better suited to the biological needs of their female customers."
 In the gender condition, participants read: "Because they believe the snacks are best suited to their female customers, they will advertise the snacks to women directly."
-In the broad condition, participants read: "Even though they believe the snacks are best suited to their female customers, they will advertise the snacks broadly to the general public."
+In the broad condition, participants read: "Even though they believe the snacks are best suited to their female customers, they will advertise the snacks are best suited to their female customers, they will advertise the snacks are best suited to their female customers, they will advertise the snacks are best suited to their female customers, they will advertise the snacks are best suited to their female customers, they will advertise the snacks broadly to the general public."
 Participants then rated fairness: "How fair is this advertising plan?" ("Not at all fair" = 1; "Very fair" = 9).